Camilla9347/JBI-Special-Issue-BITS-2022/README.md

   ```

-**N.B.** The expansion lists of NFKB1 and TNF, used in the biological validation of the paper are made available for testing.
+**Note:** The expansion lists of NFKB1 and TNF, used in the biological validation of the paper are made available for testing.

 ## Output visualisation in Cytoscape